What is Catfishing? – How to Spot a Fake Online Social Media Profile

 - Do not share personal information with anyone who you do not know.
 Check the social media accounts of the person.

-- These usually have meager friend count.
+- These usually have a meager friend count.
 There will be no photos of themselves, friends, or family members.

 - Get suspicious when someone you do not know tries to contact you because such people usually have some motive for it.
 They try to cheat and fake their identity.